enterstudio/newscorp/README.md

 2.2 PingService visitUrl can take a list of urls
     It use restTemplate to send requests to urls and collect responses.

-2.3 While PingService visit urls, if the url is http://test.com then print out response
+2.3 While PingService visit urls, if the url is http://test.com then print out response.

-2.4 PingRepositoryImpl implement findAttributeWithRegex which take attribute name and regex
+2.4 PingRepositoryImpl implement findAttributeWithRegex which take attribute name and regex.
     Search is done by mongodb query

 PingServiceTests
-    before step clean the collection and call PingService to send requests to defined urls findPingTest search ping by 'response' contains 'Set-Cookie'
+    "before" step clean the collection and call PingService to send requests to defined urls.
+    "findPingTest" search ping by 'response' contains 'Set-Cookie'